boonecabaldev/To-Colemak/doc/article_v2.md

 Ever found yourself on a computer where you can't change the system-wide keyboard layout?
 Perhaps it's a shared machine, or IT policies restrict access to system settings.
 If you're a Colemak user, this can be frustrating.
 In this article, I'll guide you through "To-Colemak," a browser extension I'm developing that allows you to seamlessly switch your typing from QWERTY or Dvorak to Colemak directly within your browser.

-You can find the project repository [here](https://github.com/boonecabaldev/To-Colemak/tree/dev).
+The repository is available [here](https://github.com/boonecabaldev/To-Colemak/tree/dev).

 ## Prerequisites

-This article assumes you have a foundational understanding of HTML, CSS, and JavaScript, along with a general idea of how browser extensions work.
+This article assumes a basic understanding of HTML, CSS, and JavaScript, along with a general idea of how browser extensions work.
 If you're new to these concepts, here are some excellent resources to get you started:

 - [HTML & CSS: Your Gateway to Building Stunning Websites](https://dev.to/techcrafted/html-css-your-gateway-to-building-stunning-websites-2hff)
 - [Browser Extension - Extension architecture](https://dev.to/qmenoret/browser-extension-extension-architecture-13m1)